Batman: Arkham Knight - Review

 20200419144803_1.jpg

-If there is anything that I would say this game does better than most other games I’ve played, it’s how the Joker and madness is used.
+If there is anything that I would say this game does better than most other games I’ve played, it’s how the Joker and madness are used.
 As soon as the Joker starts showing up, the quality of the game goes up exponentially.
 Not just because Mark Hamill is great as the voice and how the sound of the Joker’s laugh is layered over every word he says, but in how the Joker and madness is used.
 As the game progresses, Batman starts to slowly lose his grip on reality.
 This is a concept attempted by many game developers and filmmakers alike, and it rarely ever succeeds in a substantial way.
 I don’t want to oversell Arkham Knight’s attempt, but I think they did a great job at using subtlety to their advantage.

 The Joker isn’t alive, but you’ll frequently see him standing on a rooftop, lounging about waiting for a chance to talk to Batman.
 Sometimes he’ll be there suddenly behind you for no reason, sometimes you’ll see him in the distance.
-If you the spin the camera around to the point that he’s no longer in view, there’s a good chance he won’t be there when you look back.
-As you get further and further into the story, the Joker get’s even more prominent in Batman’s mind and other things start happening.
-He’ll jump scare you at some points when you grapple up to a rooftop.
+If you spin the camera around to the point that he’s no longer in view, there’s a good chance he won’t be there when you look back.
+As you get further and further into the story, the Joker gets even more prominent in Batman’s mind and other things start happening.
+He’ll jump-scare you at some points when you grapple up to a rooftop.
 He’ll be a random thug in a crowd of looters who comes to attack you.
 The billboards around the city start changing to a Joker-themed style, which also revert back to the original poster if you do the same thing with the camera and look away for only a moment.
 This is a trick that works extremely well in horror games and it makes me salivate at the very idea that the developers at Rocksteady make a horror game someday.

 aaaaaa.jpg